zef/ATLAS-iOS/vocabulary.md

 ### Localization

-Translating an Application's interface into other languages.
+Translating an application's strings into other languages.

+Localization is closely related to Internationalization, which is the process of preparing an app for use in other languages and regions.

+Internationalization is commonly abbreviated as `I18N`.

 ### Mutability

-The ability for something to be changed.
+The ability for an object to be changed.

 In Swift: